Initial spin fluctuations as a probe of cluster spin structure in $^{16}\mathrm{O}$ and $^{20}\mathrm{Ne}$ nuclei: Numerical results

-As a baseline for comparison, we employ 3pf Woods--Saxon distributions for both systems.
-In this case, nucleon spins are completely uncorrelated in position space, and the only constraint comes from the overall $J=0$ quantum number of the ground state.
-Deviations from this 3pf Woods--Saxon baseline therefore directly quantify nontrivial spin--spin correlations induced by cluster structures.
+As an unclustered nuclear-structure reference, we employ spherical 3pf Woods--Saxon distributions for both systems.
+Deviations from this 3pf Woods--Saxon reference therefore quantify additional spin--spin correlations induced by cluster structures.